reimagined/resolve/docs/api-reference.md

 ### HTTP API

-Resolve provides a standard HTTP API that allows you to send aggregate commands and query Read and View Models.
+reSolve provides a standard HTTP API that allows you to send aggregate commands, and query Read and View Models.

 #### Read Model API